DinhHoTongMinh/TomoSAR/README.md

 We made it open-source on a part of TomoSAR for PSDS and ComSAR algorithms.
 More detail information on the algorithms are available here:

-[1] HO TONG MINH Dinh and NGO Yen Nhi.
+[1] Ho Tong Minh Dinh and Ngo Yen Nhi.
 Compressed SAR Interferometry in the Big Data Era.
 Remote Sensing 2022.

 Finally, we created an interactive social forum (https://www.facebook.com/groups/RadarInterferometry) where researchers can consult other colleagues, share information, help each other,